 Other types of snowboards

 Split-boards Powder boards that split in 2 and can be used as snowboard or as skis to climb, walk and slightly descend.
 They have different bindings so they sit here with the racing boards.

 Alpine Racing snowboards Made strictly for high speed carving on groomed terrain.
 This ones use different bindings and different boots, hard boots, similar to ski ones.

 Buying a cheap snowboard requires more atention from your part.
-You need to know better where you can compromise to get the same bang for less buck(now you can be happy that you already found us).
+You need to know better where you can compromise to get the same bang for less buck, now that you've already found us that's an easier task.
 To find a cheap snowboard that get's it done:

 - Know what is it that you MUST have on your snowboard (like traditional camber, or medium flexibiity, or something else that for some reason you really want).

-- Know the size you look for on our size page (if you dont know it yet)
+- Know the width and size you shall look for (if you dont know it yet).

 - Check out more than one store to get more to choose from.
 Here are a few online shops were you you can usualy find good deals.

 Got your type right but want to dig a little deeper?
 Choose the snowboard specs: